by John Salt - Last Updated August 2021

 What I am getting at here is everything is relative.
-If you are passionate about RC helicopters; RC turbine helicopters will take you in a new and rewarding direction and cost the same or even less than many more popular hobbies and past times.
+If you are passionate about RC helicopters, and have a strong interest in turbine power; RC turbine helicopters will take you in a new and rewarding direction, that may not cost all that much more than other large fuel and electric power RC helicopters.

 So much has to do with how you treat your turbine engine, but RC helis are generally not running these little beasties at full power and this saves both bearings and fuel.
 For example, during a normal flight, my Wren MW-54 two stage heli engine is usually spinning not much more than 100,000 RPM, and I have my maximum RPM limit set to 130,000.

 That said, even at lower power levels, turbines are thirsty, generally consuming at least 100 ml of fuel per minute.

 They can use diesel, regular kerosene, or jet A1 fuel mixed with turbine jet oil, or quality 2 cycle engine oil.
 Check with your specific turbine manufacturer's instructions of course for preference of fuel & oil type along with mix ratios.

 Even at that high consumption rate, fuel costs will be less than nitro fuel, a little more than gas however.

 You also have to use small quantities of propane, butane, or a propane/isobutane mix (high performance camp fuel such as Coleman Powermax fuel for example) when starting the turbine (unless you have a "kerostart" system), but these costs are minimal.

 As you can see, refueling a turbine RC helicopter is very much the same procedure as a two stroke gas powered one and operating costs are similar.